You're reading docs for Nextly Alpha. APIs may change between releases.

 Direct API

-Server-side API for querying and mutating data directly from Next.js server components, route handlers, and server actions.
+Server-side API for querying and mutating data directly from Next.js Server Components, server actions, and route handlers.
+No HTTP, no serialisation overhead.

-The Direct API is the primary way to interact with Nextly data on the server.
-It calls directly into the service layer -- no HTTP requests, no serialization overhead.
-Use it in Server Components, Server Actions, API Route Handlers, and anywhere your code runs in a Node.js context.
+The Direct API is the recommended way to read and write Nextly data on the server.
+It calls into the runtime's service layer in-process, so there is no HTTP round-trip and no JSON serialisation.
+Use it from Server Components, server actions, route handlers, hooks — anywhere your code already runs in a trusted Node.js context.

 app/posts/page.tsx